-Bacterial Vaginosis (BV) is a vaginal infection caused by an imbalance in the pH levels in your vagina.
+Bacterial Vaginosis (BV) is a vaginal condition caused by an imbalance in the pH levels in your vagina.

-However, if the numbers of lactic acid bacteria are reduced, pH levels rise, encouraging the growth of other bacteria and resulting in embarrassing odour, abnormal vaginal discharge and discomfort.
+However, if the numbers of lactic acid bacteria are reduced, pH levels rise, encouraging the growth of other bacteria and resulting in embarrassing odours, abnormal vaginal discharge and discomfort.

 These unpleasant symptoms all point to BV.
 Experts estimate that at least one in three women will develop BV at some point in their life.

 What are the symptoms of BV?
 And do I have it?